emiliano-gandini-outeda/LibreCourse/.github/CONTRIBUTING.md

 This will:

 * Create a `.venv` virtual environment (if missing)
-* Install all Python dependencies from `requirements.txt`
+* Install all Python dependencies from `requirements-dev.txt`
 * Install Node.js and npm dependencies
 * Set up TailwindCSS and PostCSS
 * Start the Django development server and Tailwind watcher